safa-abidi/safa-abidi/README.md

 My name is Safa Abidi and I'm a software engineering student at INSAT, I'm passionate about learning new technologies and making mobile apps!

-- 🌱 I’m currently learning Flutter and NestJs.
+- 🌱 I’m currently learning React Native.
-- 🔭 I’m currently working on a mobile app for a school project.
+- 🔭 I’m currently working on a mobile app for my summer internship @[Winshot](https://www.winshot.net/).
-- ⚡ I like to read, learn spanish, and draw.
+- ⚡ I like to read, learn spanish.
-- 🤔 I’m currently open for a new internship opportunity

 ---------------------------------------------------------------------------------------------------------------
 ## Trophies